viksus164/ITAI2373-NewsBot-Final/README.md

 1. Open `NewsBot2_Final_Project_Viktoriya_Kurmisheva.ipynb` in Google Colab.
 2. Run the setup/import cells from the top.
+3. Download the required (learn-ai-bbc.zip) here: https://www.kaggle.com/competitions/learn-ai-bbc/data
-3. When prompted, upload `learn-ai-bbc.zip`.
+4. When prompted, upload `learn-ai-bbc.zip`.
-4. Continue running the notebook cells in order.
+5. Continue running the notebook cells in order.
-5. Near the end, run the Gradio web app cell to test the interactive dashboard.
+6. Near the end, run the Gradio web app cell to test the interactive dashboard.

 No paid API keys are required.